August 18, 2022

 KT: Do you do you have a podcast where you will talk about funding a trust, not fishing a trust, funding and trust.
 I've been stuck at that point in the Will & Trust kit.
 I know the confusion is probably in my own mind, but please help me get past it.
 Can I say something Suze?

 KT: Tell people what it means to fund a trust.

-Suze: Sharon and everybody else as you know, we have something called the Must-Have Documents.
+Suze: Sharon and everybody else as you know, there is something called the MUST HAVE™ Documents.
 And these are the four documents that in my opinion you must have.
 A living revocable trust, an advanced directive and durable power

 Suze: We are having an update just so you know, that will come out sometime next year.
 We're funding the trust Sharon, will all be so much easier, I can't even begin to tell you.
-But remember I've told all of you that once you buy one of these programs from me, any update that we have, you get automatically for free, we don't charge you again.
+But remember I've told all of you that once you buy one of these programs, any update that we have, you get automatically for free, we don't charge you again.